Mechanical Design Services Enclosures, DFx, and Structural Analysis

 TypeTypical ApplicationKey Advantage

-CNC Machined AluminiumRF modules, high-precision chassis, defence sub-systemsTight tolerances, complex geometry, excellent EMI shielding
+CNC Machined AluminumRF modules, high-precision chassis, defense sub-systemsTight tolerances, complex geometry, excellent EMI shielding

 Sheet Metal (SPCC, SS, Al)Industrial electronics, rack-mount chassis, control panelsCost-effective for mid-volume, good structural-to-weight ratio